rtc-focus-org/focus-distrib/README.md

 RECORDING_URL_EXPIRY=7200	# Life time of Recording URL given from management site and API - default 2 hours as here

 DOMAIN_NAME=your.chosen.domain
-BRAND_NAME="Your brand" # Text to appear where brand name is used in UI SITE_RESOURCE_ROOT=https://somewhere # URL path to where to find standard pages linked in UI: see note below
+BRAND_NAME=Your brand # Text to appear where brand name is used in UI SITE_RESOURCE_ROOT=https://somewhere # URL path to where to find standard pages linked in UI: see note below

 SUPERUSERNAME=something # Your chosen name for your superuser SUPERPASSWORD=anotherthing # Your chosen password for your superuser

-DAEMON_SECRET="your chosen secret" # your choice of secret for the meeting Daemon user (unused presently)
+DAEMON_SECRET=your chosen secret # your choice of secret for the meeting Daemon user (unused presently)

 TEMI_API_KEY=##############... # Your API key for Temi transcriptions

-GOOGLE_PROJECT_ID="project name" # Name of your Google project hosting the transcription/translation API
+GOOGLE_PROJECT_ID=project name # Name of your Google project hosting the transcription/translation API
 ```

 ### Twilio phone numbers